chan2will/sdc-wiki/Asset-Transfer-Workflow.md

 The asset transfer workflow helps upload/process files as automatically and asynchronously as possible.
+The goal is for all assets to be processed automatically in this manner, replacing all manual uploads in the staff portal.
 It currently only supports OBJ treatment plan assets (kind PROVPREV in the cases_treatment_plan_asset table).
 This workflow contains three major components: [The Asset Watcher](https://github.com/CamelotVG/sdc-asset-watcher), The Asset Transfer Service, and the Smilecheck Staff Portal Integration.

 ## [The Asset Watcher](https://github.com/CamelotVG/sdc-asset-watcher)